mikjo/bigitr/README.md

 ### Repository configuration ###

-A repository.conf file has one section per repository, plus an optional `GLOBAL` (all capitals, preserving `global` as a possible real repository name) section that is inherited by all the repository sections in that file.
+A bigitr repository configuration file (by default, the file named by the `BIGITR_REPO_CONFIG` environment variable, or `~/.bigitr-repository` if it is not set, or provided via the `--config` option) has one section per repository, plus an optional `GLOBAL` (all capitals, preserving `global` as a possible real repository name) section that is inherited by all the repository sections in that file.

     [GLOBAL]